 The internationally diverse faculty is composed of world-renowned visionaries in their fields.
 The research programs cover almost all aspects of modern communications, including theoretical foundations, security, signal processing, vision, networking, computer engineering and systems.

 Research in this program is focused on building and demonstrating technologies that will be required in next-generation systems and their integration into operational communication systems.

 The extensive list of EPFL’s industrial contacts favors fruitful interplay between our cutting-edge research and its transfer into real world situations, and helps students gain valuable industrial experience during their studies.

 Please note that the information regarding programs’ structure as well as the simplified study plans may be subject to change and that they are not legally binding.
 Only the official regulations and study plans are binding.

-EPFL Bachelor’s degree in Communication Systems.
+EPFL Bachelor’s degree in Communication Systems or Computer Science.